Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Problem Setting

 and the expectation is taken with respect to the random choice of the transmitted messages $\hbox{W}_1$ and $\hbox{W}_2$.
 A rate tuple $(R_1,R_2)$ is said to be achievable, if there exists encoding and decoding functions at the transmitters and the receivers respectively, such that the decoding error probabilities $\lambda_{1,n},\lambda_{2,n}$ go to zero as $n$ goes to infinity.
+The capacity region is the closure of all achievable rate tuples.

 In addition to the setting described above, we consider a separate scenario in which an output feedback (OFB) link is available from each receiver to its corresponding transmitter\footnote{As we will see later, our result holds for the case in which output feedback links are available from each receiver to \emph{both} transmitters.}.
 More precisely, we consider a noiseless feedback link of infinite capacity from each receiver to its corresponding transmitter.